0x340/Memory-Manager/README.md

 # Memory Manager

 This project is a self-contained Windows memory manager written in C++.
-It reads and writes memory in an external process using raw syscall stubs instead of going through `ntdll`, which means it works even when `ntdll` is hooked.
+It reads and writes memory in an external process using raw syscall stubs instead of going through `ntdll`, which means it works even when `ntdll` is hooked

 ## File Content